merge/fatattr-label/README.md

 # fatattr_label
 Linux example tool to change a __mounted__ FAT filesystem partition's label while it is being used.
-Want a USB Stick's name to be writeable?
+Want a USB Stick's name to be writable?
 Then this might be for you.

 ### What's different from `fatlabel`?